amplication/docs/docs/how-to/add-delete-user-entity.md

 Follow these steps to delete the _Authentication_ entity:

 1. Visit your service's Plugins page and toggle the _NestJS Auth Module_ to the off state.
+Additional Authentication Plugins also need to be disabled if any were installed.

 ![Disable the NestJS Auth Module](./../getting-started/assets/authentication/disable_auth_plugin.png)